 In flora essence

 Real experts examine the flowers to identify the species.
-But that requires a degree of botanical expertise that goes well beyond the abilities of normal humans.
+But that requires a degree of botanical expertise that goes well beyond the abilities of ordinary humans.

 Bamboo flowers are one of the great mysteries of the plant kingdom.
 The periods between flowering cycles can vary from yearly to over a century.
-So any opportunity to photograph a bamboo flowering even is a gift.
-Fred has enjoyed the presence of blooming bamboo on multiple occasions.
+So any opportunity to photograph a bamboo flowering event is a gift.
+I’ve been fortunate enough to enjoy the presence of blooming bamboo on multiple occasions.

 Bamboo people